 - 1/8 teaspoon crushed red pepper flakes, optional

 - 1/4 cup grated Parmesan cheese, optional

 - Sprinkle chicken with garlic seasoning blend.
-In a large skillet, saute chicken and onion in oil for 5-6 minutes or until chicken is no longer pink.
+In a large cast-iron or other heavy skillet, saute chicken and onion in oil until chicken is no longer pink, 5-6 minutes.
 Add garlic; cook 1 minute longer.

-- Stir in the tomatoes, spinach, broth, orzo, Italian seasoning and pepper flakes if desired.
+- Stir in the tomatoes, spinach, broth, orzo, Italian seasoning and, if desired, pepper flakes.
 Bring to a boil; reduce heat.
-Cover and simmer for 15-20 minutes or until orzo is tender and liquid is absorbed.
-Garnish with cheese if desired.
-Yield: 4 servings.
+Cover and simmer until orzo is tender and liquid is absorbed, 15-20 minutes.
+If desired, sprinkle with cheese.

 I made this last night for dinner as groceries were running low but I happened to have everything this receipe called for, I was very impressed with the simplicity and flavor.
 Will make again.
 Only changes was I had to use chicken bouillion 2 per 1cup of water, and fresh spinach.
 Also stirred it up every 5mins of it simmering so it wouldnt stick to the pan.
 Like other orzo reciepes do to me if i let it be.
 Thanks again!

 Simple enough for my husband to make!
 Tasted good!

 I made this tonight with a few changes because I didn't have everything I needed.After cooking the chicken I deglazed the pan with a little red wine.
 I used a 10 oz can of Rotell diced tomatoes with green chiles and added a small can of tomato sauce.
 Used frozen brocolli and it was out of this world.
 I would make this again.